Have you ever took on too much or found it difficult to get your race off the ground due to costs?

-You can have a race with no tables.
+You can have a race with not one single table.

 It’s weird, but it can be done.

-Having your own tables are nice, but you can work with a park picnic table if you have to.
+Having your own tables are nice, but you can work with the hood of your car or a park picnic table if you have to.

 However, try having a race with no timing.